PreserveNewChumLogoMaori2

-Preserve New Chum/Wainuiototo for Everyone
+Preserve New Chum for Everyone Inc

 We are the voice of the past, the present & the future, dedicated to the preservation of New Chum beach/Wainuiototo for ever.